HansenZhao/PS/README.md

 ```
 p.addParticle(1,-3);
 ```
-means add 1 particle with init position of -3
+add 1 particle with init position of -3

 ### simulation
 ```
 p.simulate(3000,0.01);
 ```
-means simulation with step length of 3000 and interval of 0.01
+simulation with step length of 3000 and interval of 0.01

 ### view result
 ```